 Things to Get Rid of in Your Bedroom

-1. Clothes that you no longer wear.
+1. Clothes that you no longer wear

-We all have them, clothes we don’t wear.
-More often than not we move them to the side to find the things we do want to wear.
-And even more routine, you may find. yourself moving them every single day.
-This is a clue that you are sacrificing space in your dresser or closet to hold things that you simply do not wear anymore.
+We all have clothes we don’t wear.
+More often than not, we end up continuously moving them aside to find the things we do want to wear.
+And even more routinely, you may find yourself moving them every single day.

 Gather up anything you know you have not worn in a few months and free up space in your dresser drawer.
 If you are not sure you are ready to donate them, put them into a large box labeled maybe and test drive living without these pieces.

-Reading in bed is something many of us do but having too many books can take up quite a bit of space.
-I suggest keeping just a few options to choose from in a bag hanging from your bed.
-Having a reading bag will help you to know where your books are and storing them this way will take up little to no space in your bedroom.
+Reading in bed is something many of us do, but having too many books can take up quite a bit of space.
+Instead, just a few options to choose from in a bag hanging from your bed.

-3. Newspapers, mail, bills, or other random papers.
+3. Newspapers, mail, bills, or other random papers

 This will help you to keep up to date with your household bills and budget and keep the papers out of your bedroom for good.

-You want to be selfish with your bedroom and that means used up bottles of lotions or makeup no longer have room there.
-Gather them up and toss them and, in turn, create space for things that do belong.
+Remember, you want to be selfish with your bedroom, and that means used-up bottles of lotions or makeup no longer have room there.

-5. Knick knacks or collections.
+5. Knick knacks or collections

-I love to collect things.
-Looking for new pieces to add to what you have now can be a fun adventure.
-The problem is not so much in the collecting but in how much you are gathering and storing in your home.
 Sometimes less is more when you have pieces you love to see.
 Instead of buying all the things only to be forced to store them in boxes never to be enjoyed.
 Why not keep a few of your favorites and donate the rest?
-One or two items on a shelf in your room is a nice way to bring in a few pieces of something you enjoy having around.

 If you are worried about no longer having your collection, you can take a picture to keep instead.
 Unless what you have is worth a large sum of money, freeing up space will be so much more valuable.
 If you are still a bit hesitant to get rid of a collection, look for another area in your home to display your items.

-6. Furniture that is no longer needed or used.
+6. Furniture that is no longer needed or used

 Take a look at your bedroom and what you have.
 Most folks think they need to have many dressers to hold their clothes all lined up along the walls taking up every inch of available space.
-The honest truth is you do not.
-Take our bedroom, for example, the way it is built does not allow us room for much furniture at all.
-For that reason, we keep all of our close in our shared closet.
-Yes, we had to purge a lot of what we had in order to downsize, but it ended up being the best decision we ever made.

-Getting dressed is actually much more enjoyable when you have fewer things to choose from.
-Having less also allows you to invest in higher quality pieces that will last longer and stand the test of time.
+Having less also allows you to invest in higher-quality pieces that will last longer and stand the test of time.

-7. Exercise equipment.
+7. Exercise equipment

-If you have exercise equipment in your bedroom, are you using it?
-If not this is probably a sign that you may want to keep it somewhere else.
 A basement, guest bedroom, garage, or another area where you will be more apt to use them.
 Or you can let go of them altogether and let someone else put them to good use.

-8. An overabundance of bed pillows.
+8. An overabundance of bed pillows

-Hey, I used to love pretty pillows on my bed as well, but then one day as I was taking the time to make my bed I thought, why? would it be better to have fewer pillows so I can make my bed more easily each morning?
+would it be better to have fewer pillows so I can make my bed more easily each morning?
 I decided to give it a try several months ago and I have not missed all those bed pillows once.

 If you want to keep the pillows you may want to set up a basket to toss them in when you crawl into bed at night.

-9. Nightstand clutter.
+9. Nightstand clutter

 Knowing the purpose of the furniture you do have in your bedroom will help you to better determine how to more efficiently set things up.
 Nowhere is this more true than your nightstand or beside table.

-The purpose of your nightstand is to help you to get a better night’s sleep that means you will want to only have items inside and outside that do just that.
+The purpose of your nightstand is to help you to get a better night’s sleep, which means you will want to only have items inside and outside that do just that.
 Help you to sleep.
-A few ideas of what to keep in your nightstand are:

 - Lip balm